Thomas-Walker-Lynch/DA2X/doc/context.md

   as a sequence rather than as an encapsulating function.

-  The following example is what the `alloc_array_elements` encapsulation might look like in the TM2x library.
+  The following example is what the `alloc_array_elements` encapsulation might look like in the TM2x·Tapelibrary.
 We make use of two pads.
 One for arguments and one for local variables.
 We often swap these upon entering an encapsulation so that we might more easily build the arguments pad for the next sequence.
 The P1 macro sets up a pointer to point to this second pad.